Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 The overall goal of a marketing plan is to:

-For example, a marketing plan might outline a general overview of a brand’s entire marketing game plan, or it might focus on a smaller, specific marketing channel like social media.
+For example, a marketing plan might outline a general overview of a brand’s entire marketing game plan, or it might focus specifically on a social media marketing plan.

-The type of company that you are can also determine the kind of marketing plan you may have.
-A marketing plan for a nonprofit company will differ from a corporate marketing plan.
+The type of company that you run can also determine the kind of marketing plan you use.
+A marketing plan for a nonprofit company, for example, will differ from a corporate marketing plan.

 Marketing is extremely important for building up your brand’s name.
 Without it, potential customers won’t know that you or your products and services exist.

-And if they don’t know that you exist, how can they buy from you?
-They can’t.
+If potential customers don’t know that you exist, they certainly won’t buy from you.

-That’s why you need to lay out a strategy for which channels to market on, who to market to, how you’re going to do it, and what you can spend to do it.
+This is just one reason why you need to lay out a strategy for which digital marketing channels to use, who to market to, how you’re going to do it, and at what budget.

 Your marketing plan outlines a marketing strategy in a document that can be clearly followed and referred back to.

-That way, there’s no question about how your company plans to get its name out there.
-This document is usually used for a pre-set period (like for the year or the quarter).
+That way, there’s no question about how your company plans to build brand awareness.
+This document is usually used for a pre-set period (e.g. quarterly, bi-annually, annually).

-The first step to building your marketing plan is to define your goals.
+The first step to building a successful marketing plan is to define your goals.

-By defining clear goals and objectives, you can drive traffic and leads, generate sales and awareness for your brand, and better target your audience.
+This should lead to insights on how you can drive traffic and leads, generate more sales and awareness for your brand, and hone in on your target your audience.

 These goals lay out exactly what you need to do to create an actionable plan that will bring in the results you need.

-When coming up with goals, use the SMART method.
-SMART stands for Specific, Measurable, Attainable, Realistic, and Time-bound.
+When coming up with goals, use the SMART method: Specific, Measurable, Attainable, Realistic, and Time-bound.

 Examples of some SMART goals are: